-The Y axis can be found on a synchro machine and is broken down onto the Y1 and Y2 axes; they work independently on the top tooling to control the left and right cylinders.
+The Y axes can be found on a synchro machine and is broken down onto the Y1 and Y2 axis; they work independently on the top tooling to control the left and right cylinders.
 These give the top beam an incredibly even drop and can be adjusted independently for complete control to keep the beam level.

 The A axis

 If work pieces are heavy, then crowning becomes a serious issue, the A axis helps to alleviate the risk by making adjustments across the beam symmetrically.
 The A axis adjusts the entire beam but focuses more on the middle, to counteract bowing.